SaMajerus/capstone-proposal/README.md

 ### Wednesday, 12/21
 * 8:15:   Researching and watching Unity tutorials relevant to the work I expect to be doing today.
-(Links listed below [in order of discovery; first two are from yesterday].)
+(Links listed below in order of discovery [first two are from yesterday].)
   - [https://www.youtube.com/watch?v=7LVOeNalTFA](How to Create Physics in Unity | Rigidbody and Colliders in Unity)
   - [https://www.youtube.com/watch?v=dLYTwDQmjdo](Unity3D Physics - Rigidbodies, Colliders, Triggers)
   - [https://www.youtube.com/watch?v=FEA1wTMJAR0](Everything to know about the Particle System)